XaspMe/QA_API/README.md

   - Add / display topics for questions.
   - The application can be used for theoretical preparation before tests or interviews.
 For exams or certification.

-There is no client because the project is used for practice in studying the technology used and is a prototype
+There is no client, because the project is a prototype and is used for practice in the study of applied technologies.

 ### Tech